 During football or hockey season, why not stop and catch a game?
 The stadiums for the San Francisco 49ers and San Jose Sharks are both relatively new and are easy to get to with the vast network of affordable public transit you’ll find in the Bay Area.

-If sports isn't your thing, consider a stop at the San Jose Municipal Rose Garden.
-It is less than two miles from the Amtrak station.
+If sports aren’t your thing, consider a stop at the San Jose Municipal Rose Garden.
+It is less than two miles from the Amtrak Coast Starlight station.
 This 5 1/2 acre garden was established in 1927 and features more than 3500 plantings of 189 varieties of roses.

 Oakland/San Francisco, California